 Post-Merger Integration Process: 4 Key Phases for Success

 Realizing the full potential of M&A hinges on a meticulously planned and executed PMI process.
-Post-merger integration is often the make-or-break factor in unlocking the true value of an M&A deal.
+Post-Merger Integration is often the make-or-break factor in unlocking the true value of an M&A deal.
 One of the biggest hurdles during PMI is the complex task of unifying two distinct IT infrastructures.
 This is where Enterprise Architecture proves invaluable, allowing businesses to generate an overview, identify duplications and contingencies, and figure out how to fill the gaps that become apparent.

 It helps to approach the process in four key phases that support business leaders in navigating the technical aspects of PMI to ensure a successful integration.